Most Serene Federal Republic of Montmartre: Phone book listing

-On August 23, NYT began distributing new phone books, without the listing for Montmartre.
-Over two years later, in early December 1979, Richmond announced that the PSC had ruled in his favor and Montmartre's listing would be restored to the NYT phone book; news quoted an NYT spokesman complaining that this was "simply not fair".
+On August 23, 1977, NYTel began distributing 955,000 new phone books, without the listing for Montmartre.
+An early April 1978 AP news item reported that Richmond had just lost a court case (on April 5) seeking the inclusion of that listing.
+In early December 1979, Richmond announced that the PSC had ruled in his favor and Montmartre's listing would be restored to the NYTel phone book; news quoted an NYTel spokesman complaining that this was "simply not fair".